7 Day Hikes in Argyll & the Isles

 Running the full length of the Isle of Bute for approximately 40km (25 miles), the trail begins and ends in the island's main town, Rothesay, where you'll find historical landmarks such as Rothesay Castle.
 As you venture along the West Island Way, you'll meander through ancient forests, follow coastal paths with stunning views, and encounter an array of wildlife, including red deer and seabirds.

-The route is well marked and mostly off-road, including rocky coastline, beaches, farmland, moor and forest tracks.
-Only a few short sections follow the roadside but the roads are not busy and there is usually a grassy verge alongside.
-The thirty-mile trail divides naturally into 4 distinct stages, with the town of Port Bannatyne lying at its mid-point.
+The route is well-marked and mostly off-road, including rocky coastline, beaches, farmland, moorland, and forest tracks.
+Only a few short sections follow the roadside, but the roads are not busy, and there is usually a grassy verge alongside.
+The 30-mile trail naturally divides into 4 distinct stages, with the town of Port Bannatyne lying at its midpoint.
 Discover the stages here.

 3. Glen Lochy: Ben Lui